Let’s do a quick test: list every emotion you can recall without searching anywhere or asking anyone.

 Yaqin (Arabic): Certitude and freedom from doubt.

 Yearning: A feeling of intense longing for something.

 Yūgen (Japanese): A feeling of being moved to one’s core by the impenetrable depths of existence.

 Zeal: Great energy or enthusiasm in pursuit of a cause or an objective; strong eagerness.

 That’s all, folks!
 Isn’t it amazing how many of these emotions we already felt but didn’t know there was a word for it?

 If you keep expanding your emotional vocabulary, you’ll be much more comfortable when dealing with your negative emotions and much quicker to appreciate the positive emotions.

 Now I know I feel kaifas as I publish this article.

-How many new words did you learn today?
+How many new words did you learn today from this list of feelings and emotions?
 Share this post with your friends with one new word you learned today.

 There’s no magic number.
 Human emotions are complicated and we’re discovering new emotions and inventing new words.
 Emotions are complex because of the polarity, intensity, and interaction between their combination.